canta2899/panini/README.md

 ## How to install

-You can easily include the `src/Panini/Panini.csproj` to your solution.
+You can easily compile `src/Panini/Panini.csproj` and referenced DLL inside your project.
 Otherwise, you can install via [NuGet](https://www.nuget.org/packages/Panini/) by running

 ```bash
 dotnet add package Panini --version 1.0.0